jayluxferro/jayluxferro/README.md

 Hi, I am Jay.
+I am currently a Ph.D.
+Student at Kwame Nkrumah University of Science and Technology (KNUST), Ghana.
+I hold a BSc and MPhil in Telecommunication Engineering from the same University.
+My research interests are Internet of Things (IoT), Network and Application Security, Artificial Intelligence and Applied Cryptography.
+I am a Huawei Certified Network Associate (HCNA), a Huawei Certified Academy Instructor (HCAI) and also an ICSI Certi- fied Network Security Specialist (CNSS).
 I am an indepdendent Cybersecurity Researcher at SPERIXLABS (https://sperixlabs.org); a Cybersecurity Research Lab.

 The Lab conducts research in the following areas:
 1. Internet of Things (IoT).